If you already use Photoshop for image editing, you can use its healing brush and clone stamp tool to erase any logos

 How to Remove Unwanted Objects in Photoshop

-Photoshop even has a content aware option, which allows Photoshop to remove objects even more accurate!
+Photoshop even has a content aware option, which allows Photoshop to remove objects even more accurately!

 Create a new layer

 After you open the image in Photoshop, go to the Layers panel.
 Double-click on the original layer to create a duplicate.

-Using a new layer will ensure that the original image is not disturbed in case you make any mistake while editing.
+Using a new layer will ensure that the original image is not disturbed if you make any editing mistakes.

 Select the healing brush